dewetblomerus/cursor-background-agent-base-image-elixir/README.md

 # Cursor Background Agent Setup

-This project provides a Docker-based setup environment for Cursor background agents with Elixir/Phoenix development tools.
+A Docker-based development environment for Cursor background agents with Elixir/Phoenix development tools.
+This dramatically reduces Cursor background agent startup times by providing a pre-built base image with all heavy installations.

 ## Automated Docker Image Building